Mohammed0Khater/Mohammed0Khater/README.md

 <!--
 **Mohammed0Khater/Mohammed0Khater** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-IHere are some ideas to get you started:
+Here are some ideas to get you started:
-I'm currently working on practicing CCNA labs in Cisco Packet Tracer to apply some fundamental networking concepts.
-Hopefully I will be able to move on from that into Cloud Engineering by starting with the AWS Practiotioner-Associate Course or the AZ900 Course.

-You can reach me via my emial: mohammedkhater013@gmail.com Feel free to contact me about any better approaches to take for my roadmap.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...